 What is a virus variant?

 All viruses, including SARS-CoV-2, change over time, so new variants are expected to occur.
 Sometimes new variants emerge and disappear.
 Other times, new variants persist.
-For as long as the coronavirus continues to spread, new variants will continue to emerge.
+For as long as the coronavirus continues to spread, new variants will continue to appear.

-Most changes have little to no affect on a virus's properties.
+Most changes have little to no effect on a virus's properties.
 But some changes can affect how easily a virus spreads; the severity of the associated disease; and/or the performance of vaccines, therapeutic medicines, diagnostic tools and other public health and social prevention and control measures.

 Why are some variants more dangerous than the original coronavirus?